 is a Grade II* listed house, built in 1720 and remodelled in 1820 by its then incumbent, William John Bankes, who was an Egyptologist and friend of Lord Byron.
 Having travelled with the gypsies of Granada and across North Africa and the Middle East, he was inspired by Islamic and Moorish design he had seen and commissioned Sir Charles Barry (who would later designs the Houses of Parliament) to create a “showpiece” house.
 He added the current Drawing Room and Dining Room and Islamic turrets on the walls of the garden.
-William was a colourful character and was involved in several scandals which in 1841 lead to him flee the country and he lived in exile in Venice for the rest of his life
+William was a colourful character and was involved in several scandals.
+In 1841 he fled the country to Venice where he lived in exile for the rest of his life

 Soughton has 14 individually decorated bedrooms, each designed with uncharted elegance.
 Contemporary in feel yet full of charm and warmth.
 Click here for more information.